gaowanliang/Privacy-Image-Watermark-Generator/README.md

 Secure your private images with a full page watermark.

-Protect your private images from unauthorized use or removal with our privacy image watermark generator, a free and easy-to-use tool that allows you to add custom watermarks to your photos in seconds.
-You can select the text, color, size, and position of your watermark, and even apply gradient colors to make it more resistant to removal.
-All the processing is done in your browser, so your images are never uploaded or stored anywhere else.
-You can also view our open source code on GitHub and use our tool offline if you prefer.
-Secure your images with our privacy image watermark generator today!
+Privacy Image Watermark Generator is a web-based tool that allows you to add watermarks to your images without uploading them to any server.
+You can customize the watermark text, size, color and position, and choose whether to enable gradient color to prevent watermark removal.
+This tool is especially useful for protecting your privacy information such as passports, driver’s licenses, ID cards, etc. when uploading them online.
+You can also use this tool offline by closing the network after the web page is loaded.
+The code is open source and available on GitHub.
+Try it now and enjoy the convenience and security of Privacy Image Watermark Generator!

 https://watermark.gwliang.com/